 Planet Earth, Q1, 2020: “Hold my beer.”

 When you flash-forward to the present day, where we are in the middle of a global crisis, all of a sudden the opposite is proving to be true.
-Thousands of businesses all over the world have not only figured out how to shift their brick-and-mortar operation to a laptop-in-my-underwear situation, they’ve also determined that it is necessary to do so, for the health and safety of their employees.
+Thousands of businesses all over the world have not only figured out how to shift their brick-and-mortar operation to a laptop-in-my-underwear arrangement, they’ve also determined that it is necessary to do so, for the health and safety of their employees.

+Yep.
 You read that right.
 When I have pleaded in the past for the “health and safety” of my own medical circumstance, I was ignored, and frankly, treated like a burden.
 But now, for the “health and safety” of their employees, thousands of companies proactively flipped their entire business models on their heads.
-People like me have been fighting the status quo and the stigmas surrounding being a sick employee for my entire adult life, and while I have been penalized for showing up late to work because I wake up most days not able to walk, employees are now being MANDATED to not show up at all.
+People like me have been fighting the status quo and the stigmas surrounding being a sick employee for my entire adult life, and while I have been penalized for showing up late to work because I wake up most days unable to walk, able-bodied employees are now being MANDATED to not show up at all.

-But as a result of the pandemic, the medicine that I rely on to function in society is now reasonably available 5 days before the end of the script, no holds barred.
+But as a result of the pandemic, the medicine that I rely on to function is now available 5 days before the end of the script, no holds barred.
 How is it possible that I have been shamed and treated like a drug dealer every single month for years, and now, the rules are relaxed overnight, almost as if they were completely arbitrary in the first place.
 (See what I did there?)

 (*”As usual” = society going back to treating the chronically ill like we “earned” our circumstance, suspiciously soon after accommodations were made globally for those who didn’t “earn” this one.)